Family Pension Taxation Rules 2026: Exemptions & New Deductions

 The tax for commuted pensions varies based on whether you are a government or non-government employee.
 For government employees, the commuted pension amount is fully exempt.
 This means they do not need to pay any tax on the lump-sum amount acquired upon commutation.
 For non-government employees, the commuted pension is partially exempt from tax.
 The extent of the exemption depends on whether the employee also receives a gratuity.

-If You Receive Gratuity Along with Your Pension
+If You Receive Gratuity Along With Your Pension

 If you are a non-government employee and get a gratuity along with your pension, the taxation exemption on the commuted pension is less.
 One-third of the commuted value of the pension is exempted from tax if 100% of the pension was commuted.
 The remaining two-thirds will be added to your income and taxed as per the applicable slab rates.